Anthony Davis NBA Preview vs. the Trail Blazers

-The Los Angeles Lakers, with Anthony Davis, take on the Portland Trail Blazers at 10:00 PM ET on Sunday.
+The Los Angeles Lakers, with Anthony Davis, face the Portland Trail Blazers at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.